Obsolete Surface Rewinder Transformed Into a High-Performance, Flexible Production Asset

 Where no servo mechanism had existed before, AMS designed one.
 The original core insertion system used a large mechanical cam connected to the line shaft.
 Once per cycle, a cam follower triggered a pin that hammered a core arm, driving the core up into the winding nest.
 It was a violent, imprecise action, and it showed in the results.

 AMS replaced it entirely.
-A servo motor and gearbox were added to drive a purpose-built core insertion mechanism, allowing the core to be gently pre-staged and inserted at precisely the right moment in the winding cycle at a controlled velocity.
-The core sits on rollers in the winding nest area and is pushed up into position with glue applied, initiating the transfer to a new roll.
+AMS added a servo motor and gearbox to drive a purpose-built core insertion mechanism.
+The core can now be gently pre-staged and inserted at precisely the right moment in the winding cycle at a controlled velocity.
+The core sits on rollers in the winding nest area.
+The servo pushes it up into position with glue applied, initiating the transfer to a new roll.
 Consistent timing, low impact, and accurate placement, every cycle.

 Rider Roll Control: The Donut Area Method

 Rider roll position had previously been governed by mechanical cams, a different cam required for each sheet count or roll diameter.
-AMS replaced this with a dynamic calculation: the roll position derived mathematically from current diameter at every moment in the wind cycle.
+AMS replaced this with a dynamic calculation.
+The system now derives roll position mathematically from current diameter at every moment in the wind cycle.
 Consistent, accurate roll diameter on every run with no cam changes and no manual adjustments between products.

 Product Flexibility Through Software